kuehlapis/SC1015_MiniProj/README.md

-# SC1015 Mini-Project - Estimating Breast Cancer &amp; Rate of Survivability
+# SC1015 Mini-Project - Determining Breast Cancer on tumors &amp; Rate of Survivability

 ## About
 This is the mini project for SC1015 - Introduction to Data Science and Artificial Intelligence (DSAI) which focuses on data of breast cancer from both [breast-cancer-wisconsin](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data) and [breast-cancer](https://www.kaggle.com/datasets/homayoonkhadivi/breast-cancer-datasets)